 Strawberry Hill Recreation Area was one of my absolute favorite places to visit in Montana.

 We found the trails to be pretty easy to navigate and did a long loop around the area.
 We went on a weekday in June and had the place to ourselves.
 Strawberry Hill is owned by the Bureau of Land Management.
+I think this was one of my favorite stops in Southeast Montana…although I find myself saying that about a lot of places.
+It's hard to have a favorite!

 Seriously…any photos I took absolutely don't do the beauty of this scenery justice.